EternalFr0st/cloud-labs/1-setup-infra/README.md

     - range: `10.0.x.0/24`
     - dns: `8.8.8.8` and `8.8.4.4`

-Don't forget to adjust your DHCP range based on what Private IP space you chose.
 And you *MUST* add the router and select the external network.
 There should only be one external network.

 ### Security Groups